Filmmaking entails more than a Screenwriter typing “FADE IN” or a Director yelling “Action!”

 A Storyboard Artist will typically collaborate with the Director and Cinematographer to create images that will be used as a reference for another pre-production staple: shot lists.
 But even beyond providing that visual blueprint for the Cinematographer and their crew, storyboards can also be helpful to the production design team in visualizing the look of the film and perhaps even the casting team in deciding what Actors might fit that look on display in them.

 As the filmmaking crew continues to work towards the start of production, shot lists must be made.
-As their name implies, shot lists are a detailed breakdown of every single shot required during the production process2.
+As the name implies, shot lists are a detailed breakdown of every single shot required during the production process2.

 Shot lists are critical for several reasons, one being to determine just how long production might take.
 The order in which the shots are listed impacts this timeframe and also helps the cinematography crew decide how best to set up for each shot, including the time of day that will be potentially needed, as well as equipment required.